Remuneration Subject to Québec Parental Insurance Plan (QPIP) Premiums

 - employment income;

 - a taxable benefit in cash;

-- a taxable benefit for board and lodging granted to the employee for a pay period in which the employee receives cash remuneration;
+- a taxable benefit for board and lodging granted to an employee for a pay period in which the employee receives cash remuneration;

-- a taxable benefit related to the contributions paid to the employee's individual registered retirement savings plan (RRSP).
+- a taxable benefit related to the contributions paid to an employee's individual registered retirement savings plan (RRSP).